-Utilizing funding from the U.S. Department of Transportation, CSX, the State of Maryland and the Commonwealth of Pennsylvania, the HST Project will eliminate all remaining double-stack obstructions between Baltimore and Philadelphia.
+Utilizing funding from the U.S. Department of Transportation (USDOT), CSX, the State of Maryland, and the Commonwealth of Pennsylvania, the HST Project will eliminate all remaining double-stack obstructions in Maryland, Delaware, and Pennsylvania between Baltimore City and Philadelphia.
+FRA is the lead federal agency and CSX is the project sponsor.
 The HST Project consists of the following work, at the following locations.

 National Environmental Policy Act (NEPA)

-Following the EA comment period, the Federal Railroad Administration prepared a Finding of No Significant Impact (FONSI) document to respond to comments and incorporate project updates since the release of the EA.
+Following the EA comment period, FRA prepared a Finding of No Significant Impact (FONSI) document to respond to comments and incorporate project updates since the release of the EA.
 The FONSI and associated appendices are available for review by clicking the below link.

 FINDING OF NO SIGNIFICANT IMPACT

 The FONSI represents final NEPA approval for the HST Project.
 Since publication of the FONSI, CSX has continued to advance the project design and coordinate with FRA regarding any minor design changes.
 FRA will continue this coordination throughout the final design and construction process to ensure the FONSI remains valid, and all commitments identified through the NEPA process are fulfilled.

 Section 106 Memorandum of Agreement